 There are approximately 2,500 acres of surface water bodies in Poland.
 The major water bodies which constitute the primary natural assets of the Town include Upper, Middle, and Lower Range Ponds (east), Worthley Pond, Tripp Pond, Thompson Lake (southwest) and Little Androscoggin River (forms the border from Auburn and Minot).
 Other water bodies include Mud Pond, Wilson Brook, Davis Brook, Worthley Brook, May Brook, Winter Brook, Cousins Brook, Meadow Brook, and Potash Brook.
+Portions of the watersheds of Hogan Pond, Crescent Pond, Sabbathday Lake are also located in Poland.
 There are two bogs in the Town: Shaker Bog and Estes Bog.
 The Town's lakes and ponds provide numerous recreational opportunities as well as locations for seasonal and year-round housing.

 Most of the lakes and ponds currently have stable water quality, although all are considered to be sensitive and vulnerable to decline over time.
-The cumulative effect of uncontrolled stormwater runoff from development in their lake watersheds has the potential to degrade water quality.
+Lower, Middle, and Upper Range Ponds and Tripp Lake are included in Maine DEP's Nonpoint Source Priority Watersheds List due to their sensitivity to additional phosphorus inputs.
+Thompson Pond is also listed, due to both sensitivity and its outstanding water quality.
+The cumulative effect of uncontrolled stormwater runoff from development in these lakes' watersheds has the potential to degrade water quality.
 Care must be taken to make sure planning regulations to prevent man made pollution are strictly enforced.
 The shorelines must be protected in a way to minimize runoff from entering the bodies of water.

-MAJOR CHARACTERISTICS OF POLAND'S LAKES AND PONDS Water Body Surface Area Acres Total Drainage Area - Acres Town's Percent Drainage Area Water Quality Classifications Invasive Aquatic Plant Presence Lower Range Pond 270 2328 100 Moderate/sensitive None

-Middle Range Pond 382 3170 100 Moderate/stable Yes Mud Pond 6 959 100 Moderate/sensitive None Mud Pond 17 334 69.5 Moderate/sensitive None Thompson Lake 4419 2866 13 Outstanding Yes Tripp Pond 735 3993 99.6 Moderate/stable None Upper Range Pond 357 1698 65 Moderate/sensitive None Worthley Pond 54 937 100 Moderate/sensitive None
+MAJOR CHARACTERISTICS OF POLAND'S LAKES AND PONDS Surface Total Town's Invasive Water Body Area Drainage Percent Water Quality Aquatic Water Body Acres Area Drainage Classifications Plant Acres - Acres Area Presence Lower Range Pond 270 2214 100 Moderate/sensitive None Yes Middle Range Pond 382 3170 100 Moderate/stable (eradicated) Mud Pond 6 959 100 Moderate/sensitive None Mud Pond 17 457 69.5 Moderate/sensitive None Shaker Pond 102 525 72 Moderate/sensitive None Thompson Lake 4419 22,061 13 Outstanding Yes Tripp Pond 735 4009 99.6 Moderate/stable None Upper Range Pond 357 2611 65 Moderate/sensitive None Worthley Pond 54 937 100 Moderate/sensitive None